 We love history at North Bradley CE Primary School!
 We are surrounded by it all of the time in our beautiful, original school building and house that date from 1882.
 Our playground overlooks St Nicholas Church that dates from around 1316.
-Also, our ‘House’ system is related to the history of the area with the four houses being named: Broadley, Winchester, Stafford and Daubeney, which are all historically relevant names in the area.
+Also, our ‘House’ system is related to our local history with the four houses being named: Broadley, Winchester, Stafford and Daubeney, which are all historically relevant names in the area.

 At North Bradley, we want children to have an excellent understanding of chronology.
 We work to ensure pupils become curious about the past, so that they develop their historical enquiry skills and ask questions to improve their knowledge and understanding of the past.
 We also aim for children to experience a wide range of quality historical sources, which they will learn to interpret, whilst also thinking about a source's reliability.
 We plan exciting learning contexts with a history focus, which immerse children in the past, better shaping their knowledge and understanding of events, people and places throughout history.

 Here are a few examples of the riveting learning contexts that have been driven by the history currriculum:

 Treason, Triumph and Torture!
 (Crime and punishment through the ages)

 Tin Hats and Trenches (World War 1)

 Mystical Mayans (Early civilizations)